e271828e/Flight.jl/docs/notes/design/spec_rewrite_plan.md

 ## Phase 5 — Final verification

+*Applied 2026-08-15 (`5100f5a9`) — the rewrite is closed.
+The full linear read found no structural, ordering or vocabulary defects; what survived was citation-language staleness from Pass B (§1's and the glossary's descriptions of the decision log still said "row N"; one line-break-split "rows 106–107" citation had escaped both the sweep and `check_rows.jl`'s line-by-line scan, now hardened) plus three wording nits.
+The battery ran green throughout; the walkthroughs quote no spec text verbatim, so the quote check was vacuous;
+`rewrite_test/` was already deleted 2026-08-13; `glossarize.jl` was the one
+one-shot tool retired (`slugs.jl` is a live include, `sweep_rows.jl` is check_rows' named fixer); the row-citation baseline was regrown 113 → 121.*

 - Full linear read-through of the spec (fresh session, reader's stance).
 - All Phase 0 checks green; row-citation set identical to the Phase 2 exit baseline; glossary bidirectional check (every entry linked from body, every